stefanwalther/awesome-qap/README.md

 - [Qlik Data Concierge](https://github.com/QlikPreSalesDACH/Qlik-Data-Concierge) - A self-service solution for non-technical BEx users based on Qlik Sense.
 - [Introduction to On Demand Apps](https://extendingqlik.upper88.com/qlik-sense-on-demand-apps/) - Introduction to On Demand Apps by Erik Wetterberg.

+## Capability APIs

+- [WebPack-CapabilityAPIs](https://github.com/mindspank/webpack-capabilitiesapi) - Examples how to use the Capability APIs in combination with WebPack.

 ## Engine API

 - [Introduction to Generic Object](https://community.qlik.com/docs/DOC-7732) - Very detailed explanation of the Generic Object, which is the foundation for all visualizations in Qlik Sense.